ClusterCockpit/cc-doc/content/en/docs/reference/cc-backend/commands.md

   -jwt <username>
 ```

-*Function:* Generates and prints a JWT for the user specified by its username.
+_Function:_ Generate and print a JWT for the user specified by its username.

-*Example:* `-jwt abcduser`
+_Example:_ `-jwt abcduser`

 ---